Symmetry as a shadow of topological order and a derivation of topological holographic principle: Bosonic quantum system and its algebra of local operators

 \subsection{Patch symmetry and patch charge operators}

 Symmetry transformation operators and symmetry-charge creation operators play important roles in our theory about symmetry (including higher symmetry and algebraic higher symmetry).
-Those operators also appear in our setup of local operator algebra after we include the extended operators. \begin{Definition} Roughly speaking, a t-patch operator is said to have an \textbf{empty bulk} if $O_i^{a_i} = \id_i$ for all $i$'s far away from the boundary of the patch.
+Those operators also appear in our setup of local operator algebra after we include the extended operators. \begin{DefinitionPH} A t-patch operator is said to have an \textbf{empty bulk} if $O_i^{a_i} = \id_i$ for all $i$'s far away from the boundary of the patch.
 A t-patch operator with an empty bulk is also referred to as a \textbf{patch charge operator}.
-A t-patch operator with non-empty bulk is referred to as a \textbf{patch symmetry operator} (see Section \ref{psymm} for a more precise definition). \end{Definition} We like to remark that due to the transparency condition \eqn{pcom}, a charge patch operator always commutes with symmetry transformation operator (acting on the whole space for 0-symmetry, or closed sub-manifold for higher symmetries).
+A t-patch operator with non-empty bulk is referred to as a \textbf{patch symmetry operator} (see Section \ref{psymm} for a concrete example). \end{DefinitionPH} We would like to remark that due to the transparency condition \eqn{pcom}, a charge patch operator always commutes with symmetry transformation operator (acting on the whole space for 0-symmetry, or closed sub-manifold for higher symmetries).
 Thus the patch charge operator always carry zero total charge.
 So the patch charge operators are not charged operators, since charged operators do not commute with symmetry transformations.
 The patch charge operators defined above are something like operators that create a pair of charge and anti-charge, which correspond to a charge fluctuations with vanishing total net charge.

 We want to point out that the definition \ref{def:chargesymm} is not that important physically, since the notations of \emph{charge} and \emph{symmetry transformation} are not the notions of algebra of local operators.
 They are the notions of a representation of an operator algebra.
 For different representations of the same operator algebra, the same operator in the algebra can some times be patch charge operator and other times be patch symmetry operator.